 In general, you are eligible for workers’ compensation benefits if you become injured in Iowa while performing your normal job duties as a truck driver.
 You may also be eligible to receive benefits if you are injured while performing your job duties outside of the state of Iowa, so long as your employer’s business is located in Iowa, you regularly travel to and from that location as part of your job, and your employment contract was drafted and signed in the state of Iowa.
 You may also be eligible for benefits in Iowa if your contract has a provision stating that you are subject to Iowa’s Workers Compensation system.

 If you act as an independent contractor and not a full-time employee for the company you drive for, you may still be eligible to receive benefits should you become injured while on the job.
-To fully understand your workers’ compensation rights as an independent contractor under Iowa law, gather any and all documents that outline your working relationship with the company you drive for and contact an experienced Iowa attorney right away.
+To fully understand your workers’ compensation rights as an independent contractor under Iowa law, gather any and all documents that outline your working relationship with the company you drive for and contact our experienced personal injury law attorney right away.

 Where to Go When You Still Have Questions

 Are you experiencing a new or worsening injury as a result of driving a truck in Iowa for your job?
-To speak with a professional about your rights and options, contact the Platt Law firm.
-We offer free consultations for personal injury and workers compensation inquiries, and we will travel to meet with you if you live outside of the Des Moines area.
+To speak with a professional lawyer for personal injury about your rights and options, contact the Platt Law firm.
+We offer free consultations for personal injury and workers compensation inquiries, and we will travel to meet with you if you live outside of the Des Moines and Urbandale, IA area.